 The adjusted headcount ratio, just like the other measures described in this note, can be disaggregated by population subgroups (e.g. geographic area, ethnicity), and it can be broken down by dimension or indicator.
 For more details on the methodology, see Alkire et al. (2015).

 The Alkire-Foster approach can be seen as a general framework to measure multidimensional poverty that can be tailored to very different contexts.
 Many of the existing permanent national statistics of multidimensional poverty are based on the global MPI, but with substantial modifications in terms of dimensions, indicators, and thresholds.
 Since 2018, the World Bank regularly presents multidimensional poverty measures across countries using the headcount ratio (H), as is done by UNDP-OPHI measure, albeit with differences in the selection of parameters, some of the indicators, and sources of data.
-Table A. 1 in the annex presents a comparison of indicators used in both global measures.
+Error!
+Reference source not found. in the annex presents a comparison of indicators used in both global measures.
 In addition to the headcount ratio, the 2018 Poverty and Shared Prosperity report, where the World Bank introduced this multidimensional measure, presents estimates of global poverty using the adjusted headcount ratio of the Alkire-Foster family as well as the distribution-sensitive multidimensional poverty measure, proposed in Datt (2018).

 Child Poverty